axiomhq/variance/README.md

 # welford
-Go implementation Welford’s method for one-pass variance computation
+Go implementation Welford’s method for one-pass variance computation and